hftay/tic-tac-toe/readme.md

 - Use timers to display "waiting..." messages while users are waiting to be matched

+- Research web audio API add sound effects (TBC) to your game – add sound effects to tile click...
+- yet to find a way to stop audio playing
+- options are to either pause or mute audio, but wont achieve effect of audio starting from the beginning.

 + DONE - Keep track of multiple game rounds with a win counter
 + DONE – Create "Restart Game"